- Tough-as-Nails 8Cr13MoV steel construction

 The lightweight feature already makes the knife easier to carry around.
 But there is also a pocket clip if you are planning on carrying it around on a daily basis.
 The size is a little small compared to other tactical knives.

-But I personally think this knife is better suited for self-defense purposes.
-Of course, it can fulfill the little tasks of outdoor activities, but you can choose larger and stronger knives like a Tanto Tactical Knife in those situations.
+But I personally think this knife is better suited for outdoor and camping purposes.
+If you prefer something bigger you can choose larger and stronger knives like a Tanto Tactical Knife in those situations.
 But if you’re more interested in multi-functional knives you can check out a 6-in-1 Survival Knife or a Fork knife.

-Since there is an anodized liner lock, you won’t worry about the knife opening itself while you walk, move, etc. The most important thing is your safety, so this knife satisfied that need.
+Since there is an anodized liner lock, you won’t worry about the knife opening itself while you walk, move, etc. Overall, it’s a durable, tough, and minimalist looking knife that can be a great addition to your collection or for outdoor use.